seaCatKim/PACE-LIB-R-timeseries/content/post/2021-11-02-part2-analysing-timeseries/index.md

 `$$Y_{t} = S_{t} * T_{t} * E_{t}$$`

 The `decompose()` function uses a moving average (MA) approach to filter the data.
 The *window* or period over which you after is based on the frequency of the data.
 For example, monthly data can be averaged across a 12 month period.
+Original code from [Time Series Analysis with R Ch.
+7.2.1](https://nicolarighetti.github.io/Time-Series-Analysis-With-R/structural-decomposition.html#components-of-a-time-series).

 ```r